OpenINF/infuse-js-dark/README.md

 <br />

 Pull requests are welcome.
-If you plan to make significant changes, please open an issue first to discuss the change.
+If you plan to make significant changes, please open an issue to discuss the change first.
 If you notice something that needs fixing but can't do it yourself, please let us know by [opening an issue][].

 </section>